Back to the guides

 Pre-load your positions.
 Before a meeting, spend five minutes writing down your stance on each agenda item.
 Two sentences max per item.
 You're not scripting -- you're reducing the real-time cognitive load so you have working memory available for the conversation itself.
 This is the same principle behind thinking faster when speaking.

 Claim space verbally, then fill it.
-When a question is asked and you need processing time, say: "I have a thought on that -- give me a second."
-This is a verbal placeholder.
-It signals you're about to contribute, buys you three to five seconds, and prevents the conversation from moving on.
-It feels awkward exactly once.
-Then it becomes natural.
+When a question is asked and you need processing time, say: "I have a view on that -- let me frame it."
+This signals that you are about to contribute and gives you a brief planning beat.

 Is Being Good in Slack Actually Hurting You?